DerGuru/The-Resonant/New Chapters/Part2/P2-11_Night_Measurement.md

 Only when they were blocks away did anyone speak.

 "Someone's using weather as a carrier," Milo said.
 "That shouldn't be possible.
-The energy requirements alone—"
+The energy requirements aloneâ€”"

 "Unless they're not generating it," Lina interrupted.
 "Unless they're just... steering it.
 Redirecting natural processes."